linked-db/linked-ql/README.md

 </div>

-Linked QL is a DB query client that simplfies how you interact with your database and manage your schemas.
+Linked QL is a database query client that simplfies how you interact with your database and manage your schemas.

 💥 Takes the ORM and friends out of the way and let's you just write SQL, but SQL that you will actually enjoy.
 (Linked QL extends standard SQL with [new syntax sugars](#introducing-magic-paths) that let you write relational queries in less than half the code and without a single JOIN clause in most cases.)